bsavitzky/rigidRegistration/README.md

 ## License

-This project is licensed under the MIT License?
+This project is licensed under the MIT License

 ## Acknowledgments